Difference between iter, iter_mut, and into_iter in Rust example

 • iter_mut() function

-These functions iterate the elements in the collections, allowing each element has a reference to mutate its value.
+These functions iterate through the elements in the collections, allowing each element to have a reference to mutate its value.

 fn main() {